Privacy Policy

 - to process data exclusively in accordance with our instructions,

-- to use appropriate technical and organisational measures (TOM),
+- to implement appropriate technical and organisational measures (TOMs),

 - not to use the data for their own purposes.

-Some partners do not act as processors, but are themselves responsible for processing under data protection law.
+Some partners do not act as data processors but bear data protection responsibility for the processing themselves.
 Examples:

 - Payment service providers (e.g. PayPal)